The Dark Tower (series): Comics

 Several Dark Tower series arcs were published by Marvel Comics.

 A prequel, The Dark Tower: The Gunslinger Born is plotted by Robin Furth, scripted by Peter David, and illustrated by Jae Lee and Richard Isanove, and is set around the time of the flashbacks in The Gunslinger and Wizard and Glass.
 The first issue of this first arc was released on February 7, 2007.
 A hardcover volume containing all seven issues was released on November 7, 2007.

 The second arc in the series, The Long Road Home, began publication on March 5, 2008.
-A hardcover volume containing all five issues was released on October 15, 2008.
+A hardcover volume containing all five issues was released on October 1, 2008.

-The third arc, The Dark Tower: Treachery, began publication on September 10, 2008.
-A hardcover volume containing all 6 issues was released on April 21, 2009.
+The third arc, The Dark Tower: Treachery, began publication on September 10, 2008 coinciding with the release of The Stand comic series, another collaboration between King and Marvel.
+A hardcover volume containing all 6 issues was released on April 22, 2009.

-Following the completion of the third arc a one-shot issue titled The Dark Tower: Sorcerer was released April 8, 2009.
+Following the completion of the third arc a one-shot issue titled The Dark Tower: Sorcerer was released April 15, 2009.
 The story focuses on the history of the villainous wizard Marten Broadcloak.

 The fourth arc, The Dark Tower: Fall of Gilead, began publication on May 13, 2009.
-A hardcover volume containing all 6 issues, as well as the Sorcerer One-Shot was released on February 2, 2010.
+A hardcover volume containing all 6 issues was released in February 2010.

 The fifth arc, The Dark Tower: Battle of Jericho Hill, began publication on December 3, 2009.
-A hardcover volume containing all 5 issues was released on August 17, 2010.
+A hardcover volume containing all 5 issues was released on August 2010.

 Marvel Comics has also published three supplemental books to date that expand upon characters and locations first introduced in the novels.
-The Dark Tower: Gunslingers' Guidebook was released in 2007, The Dark Tower: End-World Almanac was released in 2008, and The Dark Tower: Guide to Gilead was released in 2009.
+The Dark Tower: Gunslingers' Guidebook was released in August 2007, The Dark Tower: End-World Almanac was released in July 2008, and The Dark Tower: Guide to Gilead was released in February 2009.
 All three books were written by Anthony Flamini, with Furth serving as creative consultant.
 End-World Almanac and Guide to Gilead feature illustrations by David Yardin.

 A five-issue adaptation of King's novel The Dark Tower: The Gunslinger, titled The Dark Tower: The Gunslinger - The Journey Begins, began publication on May 19, 2010.
-The collected hardback edition was released on January 26, 2011.
+The collected hardback edition was released in January 2011.

 An adaptation of King's novella "The Little Sisters of Eluria", titled The Dark Tower: The Gunslinger - The Little Sisters of Eluria, began publication on December 8, 2010.
 The collected hardback edition was released on June 8, 2011.

 A second adaptation of King's novel The Dark Tower: The Gunslinger, titled The Dark Tower: The Gunslinger - The Battle of Tull, began publication on June 1, 2011.
-The collected hardback edition was released on January 25, 2012.
+The collected hardback edition was released on January 11, 2012.

 A third adaptation of King's novel The Dark Tower: The Gunslinger, titled The Dark Tower: The Gunslinger - The Way Station, began publication on December 14, 2011.
-The collected hardback edition was released on June 27, 2012.
+The collected hardback edition was released on June 13, 2012.